jojacino/profile_slider/README.md

 to begin:

-load html doc in browser
+load index.html doc in browser